LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/encrypt.md

 ];
 ```

-2. Define a function `encryptText` which encrypts the `text` arguement
+2. Define a function `encryptText` which encrypts the `text` argument
 ```
   async encryptText(text) {
     if (!this.litNodeClient) {